 Patch management starts with the creation of a catalog of patch data.

 After you create and update a patch catalog, you run a Patch Analysis Job to identify missing patches on your servers.
-The next step is a Patch Remediation Job, which creates software packages that contain the patch payloads, as well as Deploy Jobs to carry those payloads to the servers that you want to remediate.
+The next step is a Patch Remediation Job, which creates software packages that contain the patch payloads, as well as a Deploy Job to carry those payloads to the servers that you want to remediate.